biowpn/bioweapon/_posts/2024-12-03-structured-bindings-cpp26.md

 }
 ```

-This has bugged me once when I was writing a highly templated library.
+This has bugged me once when I was writing a templated library, and the error was buried very deep.

 Why doesn't it work?
-Well, Clang provides a nice explanation:
+Well, modern Clang provides a nice explanation:

 ```
 <source>:3:21: note: reference to 'n' is not a constant expression
 <source>:2:19: note: address of non-static constexpr variable 'n' may differ on each invocation of the enclosing function; add 'static' to give it a constant address
 ```

+Currently `constexpr` reference is treated like `constexpr` pointer.
+It requires constant address,
+which function-scope variables don't have, even if they are `constexpr` -
+only their *value* is a compile-time constant, not their *location*.

-And the fix would be:
+And the fix would be adding `static`:

 ```cpp
 int main() {